xyjigsaw/VarLenPSO/README.md

 - 3: Nbr of iterations gbest unchanged to apply length changing: 9
 - 4: Nbr of max iterations to stop: 100

-If your rights are violated, Please contact [Reacubeth](mailto:noverfitting@gmail.com?subject=From Github/VarLenPSO&body=Hi, there: ).
+If your rights are violated potentially, Please contact [Reacubeth](mailto:noverfitting@gmail.com).